Why Did My Credit Score Drop?

 6. Cosigning a loan or credit card

 Cosigning a loan or credit card can help a friend or family member receive financial assistance if they don’t meet the qualifications on their own.
-However, being a cosigner is a big responsibility since you’ll assume equal responsibility for the loan.
+However, being a cosigner is a big responsibility and can impact your credit score.

 7. Too many credit card applications

-When you apply for a loan or credit product, such as a mortgage, auto loan, personal loan or credit card, the lender typically reviews your credit history.
-This results in what’s called a
+When you apply for a loan or credit product — think mortgages, auto loans, personal loans or credit cards — the lender typically reviews your credit history.
+This results in what’s called a “hard inquiry” on one or more of your credit reports.

 A hard inquiry can ding your score from 5 to 10 points and stay on your report for two years (unlike an informal or “soft” check, which doesn’t affect your credit).
 So even if you receive approval, just applying for credit can affect your score.

-Also note that 10% of your credit score is determined by “new credit.”
+You should also note that 10% of your credit score is determined by “new credit.”
 From a lender’s viewpoint, opening several new credit accounts within a short time might signal financial hardship.

 8. Closing old accounts